 Bus transportation is provided for each student living in the Southeast Dubois County School Corporation.
-Riding a bus is a PRIVILEGE, not a right.
-Students may be removed from the bus for acting inappropriately while riding a bus.
-All school rules apply to students while waiting for the bus, while aboard the bus, and immediately after leaving the bus.
-While on the bus, students are to conduct themselves properly at all times.
-Any student who becomes a discipline problem or jeopardizes the safety of others may be assigned a permanent seat by the driver, sent to the principal for discipline, or have his/her bus riding privileges withdrawn.
+Riding a bus is a privilege, not a right.
+Any student who is a discipline problem or jeopardizes the safety of others may be assigned a permanent seat by the driver, sent to the principal for discipline, or have the student's bus riding privileges withdrawn.
+School rules apply while students are waiting for the bus, while aboard the bus, and immediately after leaving the bus.